-- Medicaid beneficiary care coordination and improved care management; - Agency goals and programs, such as Medicaid clinical data analytics and Medicaid clinical data population management; and - Aggregated and up-to-date Medicaid beneficiary clinical summary documents, clinical reports, clinical data, and decision-making available in real-time and integrated directly into the provider EHRs and clinical system for real-time provider utilization in a care setting.
+- Medicaid beneficiary care coordination and improved care management with providers at the point of care (with and in the provider's EHR); - Agency goals and programs, such as Medicaid clinical data analytics and Medicaid clinical data population management, and alignment of the CDIP HIT components with the MRP as a module to support MITA and the MITA Care Management initiative; and - Aggregated and up-to-date Medicaid beneficiary clinical summary documents, clinical reports, clinical data, and decision-making available in real-time and integrated directly into the provider EHRs and clinical system for real-time provider utilization in a care setting.

-The Clinical Data Interoperability Project consists of three subprojects, as detailed in the As-Is section of this document.
-These three subprojects, two existing and one a future subproject, each could have upgrades, modifications, enhancements, and integrations as part of the To-Be environment, as described below.
+The Clinical Data Interoperability Project consists of two subprojects, as detailed in the As-Is section of this document.
+As both projects are in an ongoing DDI phase of implementation and integration with providers via Clinical Integrations, both subprojects have upgrades, modifications, and enhancements, as described below.